pmlmodelling/nctoolkit/readme.md

 ```

 Currently, the package has been tested for Linux computers.
 It will not
 work on Windows platforms, currently.
-But (buyer beware) it should work on Macs.
+It is untested on Mac operating systems, so should be used cautiously on them.

 ## Reference and tutorials

 A full API reference, in depth tutorials and a how-to guide are available at [readthedocs](https://nctoolkit.readthedocs.io/en/latest/).